CardiacModelling/ical-model-review/Supplementary_Information/README.md

 - [Priebe & Beuckelmann](https://scrambler.cs.ox.ac.uk/entities/models/38/versions/2a634280b8ddfa3d9b16b396af548b07858af34d) also has similar driving forces like the models discussed before.
 However, the maximum open probability of this model is different from other models and approaches zero at higher test voltages of the activation protocol.
 Thus, the inconsistent driving force and open probability seem to compensate for each other to give a consistent ICaL. </br>

-- [Hinch et al. 2004 (ICaL)](https://models.physiomeproject.org/exposure/8e1a590fb82a2cab5284502b430c4a4f) is a coupled Ryadonine Receptor and ICaL model.
-This model does not inactivate for our experimental conditions as shown in Figure [Kinetic_Protocols_outliers(ICaL)](https://github.com/CardiacModelling/ical-review/tree/master/Data_Analysis/Kinetic_protocols/Kinetic_Protocols_outliers(ICaL).pdf).
-However this model inactivates at calcium concentrations of 0.1\,$\mu$M and higher.
-This model is localised in the dyadic space, however the mathematical model calculates this concentration using the cytosolic and sarcoplasmic reticulum (SR) calcium concentrations.

 ## Action Potential Clamp Protocol